rosin-project/automatica18_scan_and_plan_demo/README.md

-:warning: This package depends on the *Pilz PSIR* robot which will be released soon! <br/>
+:warning: This package depends on the *Pilz PRBT* robot which will be released soon! <br/>
 -> Currently step `rosdep install ..` will fail

 ## Installation